Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing.md

 # Importing Data into OMERO

 This section covers the general procedures for importing data into OMERO at the Leiden Cell Observatory.
-The power of OMERO is that it allows to organize our imaging data in a structured way.
+OMERO allows to organize our imaging data in a structured way.
 This makes the data findable and accessible for your research group.
 To make this possible, the data needs to be uploaded in a structured way and need to include the correct metadata.
 If you are not sure how to approach this, please contact the [OMERO admins](index.md#omero-administrators) or the data steward at your institute for help.

 ## Overview